 In a move that surprised absolutely no one, Netflix CEO Reed Hastings announced Monday that Netflix will indeed not be dividing itself into two companies.
 So we can forget about that whole Qwikster nonsense, as if they were doing it all on a goof.
 Good on Netflix for making the right decision in the end.
 However, Qwikster wasn’t a goof, it was a serious announcement about a major business decision they had made.
 This situation doesn’t install confidence in the company’s investors or the public.
 Maybe Reed Hastings should be called Reed Hasty until they can stop jumping the gun.
-Or maybe they should just call Gob Bluth to get advice on how to develop a new business model.
+Or maybe they should just call Gob Bluth from Arrested Development to get advice on how to develop a new “business model.”

 [Source: The Huffington Post]